danielsaidi/nextra/README.md

 NExtra
 ======

-NExtra is an open-source library with functionality for .NET.
+NExtra is an open-source library with extended functionality for the .NET framework.

 I continously add new things that I create in my other hobby projects, if they are general enough and may help others out.